isomerpages/moe-edgefieldpri/_curriculum/Mother Tongue Languages/Core Curriculum.md

 committed to promote greater use of ICT to better engage our students in learning Mother Tongue languages.&nbsp;</p>
 <h3>Higher Mother Tongue Programme (HMTL)</h3>
-<p>EFPS offers Higher Mother Tongue Languages (HMTL) for Primary 3 and Primary
+<p>Edgefield provides Higher Mother Tongue Languages (HMTL) for Primary 3
-4 students with strong interest and aptitude in Mother Tongue languages to learn to as high a level as they can.
-This allow more students to deepen their knowledge and appreciation for these languages and their cultures from an early age.&nbsp; HMTL curriculum exposes students to ethnic literature, help them develop higher-order thinking skills, and learn grammar and syntax through creative activities and games.&nbsp;</p>
+and Primary 4 students who demonstrate a keen interest and aptitude in their Mother Tongue languages, allowing them to achieve proficiency at the highest possible level.
+This allows more students to deepen their knowledge and appreciation for these languages and their cultures from an early age.&nbsp;The HMTL curriculum exposes students to ethnic literature, helping them develop higher-order thinking skills.
+It also provides students with the opportunity tolearn grammar and syntax through creative activities and games.&nbsp;</p>
 <p>The offering of HMTL to Primary 3 and Primary 4 students will complement
 the existing offering of HMTL to Primary 5 and Primary 6 students.&nbsp;</p>
+<p></p>
 <h3>Mother Tongue Support Programme</h3>
-<p>For students who need&nbsp;additional&nbsp;help with their Mother Tongues,
+<p>For Primary 1 to 4 students who require&nbsp;additional&nbsp;support for
-Bridging and&nbsp;Mother Tongue Support Programme (MTSP) will be provided for Primary 1 to Primary 2 students and Primary 3 to Primary 4 respectively.
-These&nbsp;specialised early intervention&nbsp;programmes are conducted
-by trained school teachers, The programme focused on building stronger foundation in students' oracy and literacy skills.&nbsp;Classes involve hands-on activities demonstrating “the practical usefulness of the languages”.
+Mother Tongue, Bridging and&nbsp;Mother Tongue Support Programme (MTSP) will be conducted .
+These&nbsp;specialised early intervention&nbsp;programmes are conducted by trained school teachers.
+The programme is focused on building stronger foundation in students’ oracy and literacy skills.&nbsp;Support lessons involve hands-on activities demonstrating the practical usefulness of the languages.
 Interactive learning materials like picture cards help students learn more actively in small groups.</p>
 <div class="isomer-image-wrapper">
 <img style="width:70%" height="auto" width="100%" src="/images/InkedCore%20Curriculum%201_CL.jpg">
 </div>